LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/is-it-love-to-fade.md

 To love is to be

-available in secret,
+available in secret.

+&nbsp;

-to love is to love
+To love is to love

 regardless.